eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (block diagram or picture of how everything is connected to the board?)

 ### Connect the board to the internet
+Newer versions of the DE10-Nano image will contain drivers for most USB Wi-Fi dongles.
+Unfortunately this exercise does not cover setting up a wireless connection.

+[//]: # (connect a keyboard and mouse?)

 First connect the DE10-Nano board to the internet and get a static IP.

 [//]: # (Reason we need to connect to the internet is to do opkg??)

-[//]: # Most importantly to do a git clone on the source code for this tutorial.
+[//]: # (Most importantly to do a git clone on the source code for this tutorial.)

 1. Run an Ethernet cable from the DE10-Nano board to a router.
+**Note**: There are two different network interfaces on the DE10-Nano board: 1) Ethernet interface (ETH0) and 2) USB RNDIS (Ethernet over USB, interface USB0).
+In this exercise we use the Ethernet interface.

 #### Get a static IP
-By default, the Ethernet interface on the board is set to Dynamic Host Configuration Protocol (DHCP) mode, thus it will automatically ask for an IP address from the router that the board was plugged into.

-The process of connecting to the DE10-Nano and hosting the graphing webpage is made a lot easier by configuring the router to assign a static IP to the board (based on the MAC address of the Ethernet interface).
-Most modern routers are able to do this even with DHCP assignment turned on.
-By setting a static IP you won't have to edit the client configuration every time you are assigned a new IP address by the router.

 Run the following command to force a static IP on the eth0 interface with connman: